ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 ### Stubbing member functions and variables of an object

-Instead of creating a test double you may also choose to create a default mock object and stub the functions to return a specific value or to do nothing.
+Instead of creating a test double, you may also choose to create a default mock object and stub the functions to return a specific value or to do nothing.

 #### Stubbing to return a specific value

 ***Example:***
-The example in the Getting Started section shows how the get function of the client object can be stubbed to return a value.
+The example in the "Getting Started" section shows how the `get` function of the client object can be stubbed to return a value.
-Let’s make changes to the example we tried out in the Getting Started section.
+Let’s make changes to the example in the Getting Started section.

 **main.bal**
 ```ballerina